St. John's Endowment

 Thank you so much for your interest in St. John's Endowment.

-The purpose of the Endowment is to enable the parish to more completely fulfill its mission by developing ministries beyond what is possible through its annual operating budgets.
+The purpose of the Endowment is to enable the Parish to fulfill its mission more completely by developing its ministries beyond what is possible through its annual operating budgets.

 To make a gift to the endowment,